rprichard/winpty/misc/console-handles.md

- - Regardless of *ConsoleCreationMode*, if *InheritHandles* and *UseStdHandles*, then handles are set according to `STARTUPINFO`, except that each `NULL` handle is replaced with a new console handle.
-As with previous releases, Windows makes no effort to validate the handle, nor will it treat a non-inheritable handle as inheritable simply because it is listed in `STARTUPINFO`.
+ - Regardless of *ConsoleCreationMode*, if *InheritHandles* and *UseStdHandles*, then handles are set according to `STARTUPINFO`, As with previous releases, Windows makes no effort to validate the handle, nor will it treat a non-inheritable handle as inheritable simply because it is listed in `STARTUPINFO`.

+   If the *ConsoleCreationMode* is *NewConsole* or *NewConsoleNoWindow*, then Windows replaces any `NULL` standard handle with a new console handle.

    Otherwise, find the next applicable rule.